Next Chapter:

 • Some advanced features are locked behind higher tier plans.

-Pricing: Starts approx $100/month per register.
-Higher tiers required for advanced reporting.
+Pricing: Starts at approximately AUD 141/month per register.
+Higher tiers are required for advanced reporting.

 Suitable for: Inventory-heavy retailers needing strong stock control across products, variants, and locations.